polywrap/documentation/src/docs/tutorials/create-wraps/tutorial/writing-tests-with-workflows.md

 $snippet: cue-simple-storage-workflow-validator
 ```

-With our workflow complete, we'll deploy and test our Wasm wrapper locally in the next section!
+With our workflow complete, we'll deploy and test our wrap locally in the next section!